 To Gather the Ingredients

 • Gather all the ingredients.
 It is very important to measure all your ingredients before starting.
 Separate 6 large eggs (50 g each w/o shell) into yolks and whites and place the egg whites back in the refrigerator.
 I highly encourage you to weigh your ingredients using a kitchen scale.
 For weights, click the Metric button above to convert the measurements to metric.
-If you don't have a scale, here's how to measure flour (the right way) with a measuring cup: Fluff the flour with a spoon, sprinkle it into the measuring cup, and level it off.
+If you don't have a scale, here's how to measure flour with a measuring cup: Fluff the flour with a spoon, sprinkle it into the measuring cup, and level it off.
 Otherwise, you may scoop more than you need.

 To Make the Cake Batter